Mohd Isa Abdul Samad

-Mohd Isa bin Abdul Samad (Jawi: محمد عيسى بن عبدالصمد; born 14 November 1950) is a Malaysian politician.
-He was the longest serving Menteri Besar of Negeri Sembilan for 22 years from April 1982 to March 2004 and was a Minister of Federal Territories (2004–2005).
+Mohd Isa bin Abdul Samad (Jawi: محمد عيسى بن عبدالصمد; born 14 November 1949) is a Malaysian politician.
+He was the sixth and longest serving Menteri Besar of Negeri Sembilan for 22 years from April 1982 to March 2004 and was a Minister of Federal Territories (2004–2005).
 Isa was a member and former vice-president of United Malays National Organisation (UMNO), a component of the Barisan Nasional (BN) coalition until 2018 when he quit to become an Independent.

 He was also the former chairman of Federal Land Development Authority (FELDA), Felda Global Ventures Holdings (FGV) and Land Public Transport Commission (SPAD).

+Isa is currently serving a six years long prison term since 10 February 2026 at the Sungai Buloh Prison due to his conviction on corruption charges.

 Early life

-Isa was born on 14 November 1950 at Malacca, Malaysia and was educated at Sekolah Kebangsaan Bagan Pinang, Port Dickson and then attended Alam Shah School, Kuala Lumpur.
+Isa was born on 14 November 1949 in Malacca, Malaysia and was educated at Sekolah Kebangsaan Bagan Pinang, Port Dickson and then attended Alam Shah School, Kuala Lumpur.
 He earned a Bachelor of Arts in Education degree from the University of Malaya before serving as a teacher at Sekolah Datuk Abdul Razak, Seremban from 1973–1978.

 He was firstly married to Hazizah Tumin on 26 November 1977.
 Hazizah died at the Universiti Kebangsaan Malaysia Hospital (HUKM) in Cheras, Kuala Lumpur on 7 December 2005 after suffering from parotid cancer for the past 10 years since 1995.
 Their children are Mohamad Najib, Megawati, Lelawati and Juhaida.

 He later remarried to former Negeri Sembilan Puteri UMNO chief Bibi Sharliza Mohd Khalid (born 1971), who was a widow with children from a previous marriage on 14 April 2010 at her home in Taman Fatimah at Kuala Pilah, Negeri Sembilan.